-A few Americans were looking for sauerkraut but it was not on offer that I could see.
-Pair it with gluhwein, naturally.
+A few Americans were looking for sauerkraut, but it was not on offer that I could see.
+Pair your sausage with gluhwein, naturally.

 We also noshed on the long, skinny dried sausage below.
 It was sort of like a moist stick of pepperoni.
 Our guide said it’s one of the most inexpensive snacks at the market (though frankly, I didn’t find anything very pricey).
 Pretty tasty.